abinit/abinit/doc/topics/_RTTDDFT.md

 ABINIT implements RT-TDDFT in the so-called adiabatic approximation using the standard XC functionals used for the grounds state.
 The implementation works with LDA and GGA functionals. *It has not yet been tested for other types (meta-GGAs, hybrids) and is thus most probably not compatible for now.*
+*Moreover, the method has not been yet tested on all possible cases such as magnetic cases or with spin-orbit coupling and thus can not be used in theses cases for now.*
 The integration of the TDKS equations works with both norm-conserving pseudo-potentials and the projector augmented waves (PAW) method [[topic:PseudosPAW]].